Can You Get a Small Business Loan Without Collateral?

 As you can see, these self-secured business loans (also known as asset-backed loans) aren’t quite the same as the other financing solutions we’ve reviewed.
 With these options, the collateral is, in essence, part of the transaction, just as your home is part of a mortgage transaction.
 So, if you are trying to get a small business loan without collateral (at least in the traditional sense), these can be great options.

 You also might consider equity financing as an alternative funding solution.

-So far, all of the financing options we’ve discussed have been debt-based—in that you’re borrowing money and paying it back, plus interest.
-With equity financing, on the other hand, you offer ownership in your business in exchange for funding.
+So far, all of the financing options we’ve discussed have been debt-based, in that you’re borrowing money and paying it back, plus interest.
+With equity financing, you offer ownership in your business in exchange for funding.

 Most often, equity financing is thought of in terms of angel investors or venture capital firms, where these individuals or companies provide money to fast-growing startups in exchange for ownership or stock in the business.